comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

 ## User Stories

 **Story A:**
-As Sally Student, if the following time slot for my current seat is available, I want the ability to extend my drop-in seat reservation by up to 1 additional hour, in increments of 15 minutes.
-If the following time slot is reserved, I want to know that I cannot extend, and be able to see the time remaining on my reservation.
+As Sally Student, once I've created a reservation and checked-in, I want to see the time remaining in my reservation.

 **Story B:**
-As Sally Student, if the time slot following mine is originally reserved, but that reservation is cancelled, the option to extend my current reservation should reappear.
+As Sally Student, once I'm within 30 minutes of the end of my reservation, I want the option to extend.
+If extending 1 hour would end within operating hours, the button to extend should be active and should bring me to a new page.
+If extending 1 hours would end outside of operating hours, I should see a disactivated button.

 **Story C:**
+As Sally Student, if I can't reserve because there's a reservation in the hour following mine, I should not have the option to extend.

+**Story D:**
+As Sally Student, if the following time slot for my current seat is available and there is 30 minutes or less left of my current reservation, I want the ability to extend my drop-in seat reservation by an additional hour.

+**Story E:**
+As Sally Student, if I have the option to extend my current reservation, I want to be able to extend it up to an additional hour in increments of 15 minutes.

+**Story F:**
 As Amy Ambassador or Rhonda Root, if the time slot following Sally Student's original time slot is available for booking, I want the ability to extend the reservation on behalf of Sally Student, upon their request.

-**Story D:**
+**Story G:**
 As Sally Student, if I want to spend more or less time in the CSXL Lab than my reservation is automatically calculated for, I want to be able to alter the time slots of my reservation.
 The initial reservation should be between 15 minutes and 2 hours.

 ## Wireframes